ARMmbed/mbed-os/TESTS/network/emac/README.md

 **Preconditions:**

-1. Network interface is connected.
+The network interface is connected.

 **Test steps:**

 1. Sends CTP unicast messages with random Ethernet message length.
-2. Repeats the sending 50000 times.
+2. Repeats the sending 50,000 times.
-3. Verifies that all are replied.
+3. Verifies all replies.

 **Expected result:**

-Echo server replies to messages that are sent to it.
-For each sent unicast message reply is waited for 350ms.
-In case reply is not received sending is repeated five times before failing the test.
+The echo server replies to messages that are sent to it.
+For each sent unicast message, a reply waits for 350ms.
+If the reply is not received, it is sent five more times before the test fails.

 ### EMAC multicast filter

 **Description:**

-Test case tests multicast filtering.
+The test case tests multicast filtering.
 Multicast filtering is an optional feature for the EMAC.
 The test does not fail if filtering is not implemented.

-**Preconditions:**
+**Precondition:**

-1. Network interface is connected.
+The network interface is connected.

 **Test steps:**